Violence Against Women

 FAMILY COURT SUPPORT:

-This program offers services to women who have experienced violence and who are involved or will be involved with the family law system.
+This program offers services to individuals who have experienced violence and who are involved or will be involved with the family law system.
 This includes: custody and access, child/ spousal support, restraining orders and support with legal aid application.

-The FCS worker offers support to women who have experienced domestic violence by helping them prepare for family court proceedings, help with safety planning, provide referrals to other legal and or community resources and provide accompaniment to court proceedings and or lawyer appointments.
+The FCS worker offers support to individuals who have experienced domestic violence by helping them prepare for family court proceedings, help with safety planning, provide referrals to other legal and or community resources and provide accompaniment to court proceedings and or lawyer appointments.

 The VAW program often participates in community events to celebrate women and to further support the fight to end violence such as (Take back the Night, December 6 Vigil, International Women’s Day, Clothesline Project, among others).